Disclaimer: I don't own The Fast and the Furious series or any of its characters. I just own Eve Trudeau.

 "That was real solid work," Rome complimented and Eve grinned at her success.
 "But I think camera three still caught you," he teased with a grin.
 Smile slightly dim, Eve cocked her head to the side.
 She did love a challenge.

-Nodding, she stated, "Then let's go again."
+With a nod, she smiled and stated, "Then let's go again."